 Follow the link below to the ARKids First Eligibility Chart.
 If your family income is less than the amount in the ARKids A column for your children's ages, then your children may be eligible for ARKids A (Medicaid).
 If your family income is more than the amount in the ARKids A column but less than the amount in the ARKids B column, your children may be eligible for ARKids B. For online registration, visit the ARKids First website.

-Eligibility: Based on 150% of current OMB income poverty guidelines for all households for Regular Assistance.
-Crisis Assistance is based on 150% of current OMB income poverty guidelines for all households.
+Eligibility: Based on 60% of state median income level for all households for Regular Assistance.
+Crisis Assistance is based on 60% of states median income level for all households.

 Assistance: Available at your local Community Action Agency.

-The Home Energy Assistance Program helps low-income house-holds with home energy costs by administering the Regular Assistance and Crisis Intervention Programs.
+The Low Income Home Energy Assistance Program helps low-income households with home energy costs by administering the Regular Assistance and Crisis Intervention Programs.
 Each program provides financial assistance to eligible households with a one-time per year payment to the household's energy supplier or, under certain circumstances, to the applicant.
 The Crisis Intervention Program only provides assistance to eligible households facing energy-related emergencies.